AranaCorp/MatrixMathExt/README.md

 And a related library for vector geometry manipulation is https://github.com/tomstewart89/Geometry

+### TODO
+Add the functions from the tutorial to the library

 ### History
-2018 Xavier Wiedmer (AranaCorp) / modified package to add function for reverse kinematics computation https://www.aranacorp.com/en/program-a-robot-to-draw/
+2018 Xavier Wiedmer (AranaCorp) / modified package to add functions for reverse kinematics computation https://www.aranacorp.com/en/program-a-robot-to-draw/

 2016 Vasilis Georgitzikis / Package code into easy-install Arduino library.